Customer Case: Boei

 649de22ba2e52e33b65b6bae_Xnapper-2023-06-29-21.55.50

-The prioritization matrix in ProductLift was a game-changer for Boei.
-With all feature requests consolidated into a single list, along with all customer data available, the Boei team can easily assess the popularity and importance of each feature.
+The impact/effort prioritization matrix in ProductLift was a game-changer for Boei.
+With all feature requests consolidated into a single list, along with customer data like plan type and company size, the Boei team can easily assess the popularity and importance of each feature.

 The matrix helps them identify the features that have the highest impact and align with their strategic goals, enabling them to focus their efforts on the most valuable enhancements for their users.